Find out what your child will be learning this term in Reception.

 Children will learn to:

-This half term in English, we will be doing shared reading and activities around our big books, which are: The Meanies, Look for me in this ABC, and It’s the weekend.
-We will also continue doing guided reading sessions, where the children will be encouraged to talk about the pictures, characters and sequence of events.
+This half term in English, we will be doing shared reading and activities around our big books, which are: ‘The Meanies came to school’, ‘The Ugly Duckling’ and ‘Who will be my mother’.
+We will continue doing guided reading sessions, in which the children will be encouraged to talk about the pictures, characters and sequence of events.
+Please don’t forget to write in your child’s reading record on a regular basis.

 Speaking, Listening, Attention and Understanding